-One ancient refrain, popular amongst the Yorubas, a main cultural sect in Nigeria, loosely translates, “We will observe our cultural rites and traditions; faith does not prevent us from so doing in good faith”— pun intended.
+One ancient refrain, popular amongst the Yorubas, a main cultural sect in Nigeria, loosely translates as follows.
+“We will observe our cultural rites and traditions; faith does not prevent us from so doing in good faith”— pun intended.
 Matters of faith and religion remained a tangential part of the larger societal life and culture.
-What seemed to be weightier though was for one to be seen in good standing, regardless of the source of that morality.
+What seemed to be weightier though, was for one to be seen in good standing – regardless of the source of that morality.
 Generally speaking, the expectations of measurable material success outweighed its less visible spiritual counterpart.
-Admittedly, I do paint with a broad brush, but hopefully not without warrant.
+Admittedly, I do paint with a broad brush.
+But hopefully not without warrant.

 Living from Identity in Christ

 On my part, even though I was genuinely saved and I prioritised my Christian faith, I would only realise much later in life that there was more to being a Christian than showing up for church and trying hard to be good.
-Through my early years, I managed to stay away from trouble, partly due to having a strict father, and partly because my introverted personality meant that the wild side of youthful exuberance didn’t appeal so much to me—thankfully, FOMO wasn’t as much a thing back then.
+Through my early years, I managed to stay away from trouble.
+Partly this was due to my having a strict father, and partly because my introverted personality meant that the wild side of youthful exuberance didn’t appeal so much to me.
+Thankfully, FOMO wasn’t as much a thing back then.

 The gospel gave me an identity to live from, in exchange for an image to live up to.

-Whilst I remain particularly grateful for the Christian upbringing and heritage I received, I cannot refute the watershed that a later and fuller grasp of the gospel proved to be in my life.
+I remain particularly grateful for the Christian upbringing and heritage I received.
+Yet I cannot refute the watershed that a later and fuller grasp of the gospel proved to be in my life.
 After that it was no longer business as usual.
 The gospel gave me an identity to live from, in exchange for an image to live up to.
-Life stopped being primarily about what society expected of me, or about conforming to traditional patterns that subtly competed with biblical standards.
+Life stopped being primarily about what society expected of me.
+Nor about conforming to traditional patterns that subtly competed with biblical standards.
 I would later discover a phrase that fittingly described my experience: a changed worldview.
 Like a pair of glasses, a biblical worldview brought a whole new dimension to the way I perceived life, along with what I desired from it.

 Embracing A New Life in Christ